 How must schools spend the Pupil Premium?
 Funding is not ring-fenced and schools are free to spend the money as they wish in order to improve pupils’ attainment.
 Schools must monitor the impact of their chosen approaches to improve provision for pupils entitled to the Pupil Premium.

 How are schools held accountable?
 The Ofsted Inspection Framework ensures that inspectors focus on the achievement of those pupils who are eligible for the Pupil Premium.
 Also, the Department for Education’s performance tables give details about the group achievements of pupils entitled to free school meals and the Pupil Premium.
 Information about individual schools can be found here on the Department for Education’s website.

 How are parents informed about the use of the Pupil Premium?
 The school’s governing body must publish information about Pupil Premium expenditure on the school-website every year.
 Information about individual pupils is not shared and they will never be identified through any published information.

 How has the Pupil Premium been used at Greenfields and what difference has it made?
-The reports below show how we have spent the Pupil Premium money in the past to make a difference to our children’s education and also how we intend to use the money this year.
+The report below shows the impact of the way we spent the Pupil Premium money last year and also shows how we intend to use the money to make a difference this academic year.